Get exclusive member benefits & effect social change. Join Today

-A pacemaker is an electrical device.
-It is implanted under your skin to help manage irregular heartbeats called arrhythmias.
+A pacemaker is an electrically-charged medical device.
+Your surgeon implants it under your skin to help manage irregular heartbeats called arrhythmias.

-Modern pacemakers consist of two parts.
-One part contains the battery and the electronics that controls your heartbeat.
-The other part is one or more leads, which send signals to your heart.
-Leads are small wires that run from the pulse generator to your heart muscle.
+Modern pacemakers have two parts.
+One part, called the pulse generator, contains the battery and the electronics that control your heartbeat.
+The other part is one or more leads to send electrical signals to your heart.
+Leads are small wires that run from the pulse generator to your heart.

-There are also special types of pacemakers called biventricular pacemakers.
-These pacemakers are used for severe heart failure.
-They make the two sides of the heart beat in sync.
-This is also known as cardiac resynchronization therapy (CRT).
+Some people need a special type of pacemaker called a biventricular pacemaker, or bivent.
+You may need a bivent if you have severe heart failure.
+A bivent makes the two sides of the heart beat in sync.
+This is known as cardiac resynchronization therapy (CRT).

 You need a pacemaker if your heart is pumping too quickly or slowly.
-In either case, the body does not get enough blood.
+In either case, your body doesn’t get enough blood.
 This can cause:

-A pacemaker regulates the electrical system that controls your heart rhythm.
-With each heartbeat, an electrical impulse travels from the top of the heart to the bottom, signaling the heart’s muscles to contract.
-(NHLBI) A pacemaker can also track and record your heartbeat.
-This can help your doctor get a better understanding of your arrhythmia.
+A pacemaker regulates your body’s electrical system, which controls your heart rhythm.
+With each heartbeat, an electrical impulse travels from the top of your heart to the bottom, signaling your heart’s muscles to contract.
+A pacemaker can also track and record your heartbeat.
+A record can help your doctor better understand your arrhythmia.

 Not all pacemakers are permanent.
-Temporary pacemakers can be used to control certain types of problems.
+Temporary pacemakers can control certain types of problems.
 You may need a temporary pacemaker after a heart attack or heart surgery.
-They can also be used if your heart has been temporarily slowed by a medication overdose.
+You may also need one if a medication overdose temporarily slowed your heart.

-Your doctor will test you to see if you are a good candidate for a pacemaker.
+Your doctor or cardiologist will test you to see if you’re a good candidate for a pacemaker.

-Every medical procedure carries some risks.
-The majority of risks associated with a pacemaker are from the surgical installation.
+Every medical procedure has some risks.
+Most risks associated with a pacemaker are from the surgical installation.
 They include:

 Most complications are temporary.
 Life-altering complications are rare.

-You can expect to stay in the hospital overnight.
-The day after the procedure, your doctor will make sure the pacemaker is programmed for your heart’s needs.
-The device can be reprogrammed at follow-up appointments.
+You may go home that evening, or you could stay in the hospital overnight.
+Before you go home, your doctor will make sure the pacemaker is programmed properly for your heart’s needs.
+Your doctor can reprogram the device as needed at follow-up appointments.

-Over the next month, you’ll want to avoid rigorous exercise.
+Over the next month, you should avoid rigorous exercise and heavy lifting.
 You may also need to take over-the-counter medications for any discomfort.
 Ask your doctors what pain relievers are safest for you.

-Every few months, you will hook your pacemaker up to a phone line.
-This is done using special equipment provided by your doctor.
+Every few months, you’ll hook your pacemaker up to a phone line using special equipment provided by your doctor.
 It allows your doctor to receive information from your pacemaker without the need for an office visit.

 Your doctor will give you more detailed instructions about how to minimize your risks.